David Melford

-David Melford, OBE, F.Eng is a metallurgist and materials scientist, and Fellow of the Royal Academy of Engineering.
-He co-developed the Scanning Electron MicroAnalyser, along with Peter Duncumb, and served as Director of Research at Tube Investments Group, the British Engineering Conglomerate.
+David Melford, OBE (born 16 October 1927) is a British metallurgist and materials scientist, and Fellow of the Royal Academy of Engineering.
+He co-developed the Scanning Electron MicroAnalyser, along with Peter Duncumb, and served as director of research at Tube Investments Group, the British Engineering Conglomerate.
 In this capacity he made significant contributions to metals and materials development including the solidification of ingots, the magnetic stirring of molten steels, and engineered surface treatments.
 He served as Senior Vice President of the Institute of Metals, overseeing its merger with the Plastics and Rubber institute to create the Institute of Materials, and held various senior advisory roles in government, at the Department of Trade and Industry (DTI) and the Science and Engineering Research Council (SERC).

-Education
+Early life and education

-David Melford was born in 1927, the second son of writer, film and theatre director, Austin Melford, and the actress Jessie Winter, and younger brother of the sports writer Michael Melford.
+David Melford was born on 16 October 1927, the second son of writer, film and theatre director, Austin Melford, and the actress Jessie Winter, and younger brother of the sports writer Michael Melford.
 He attended Charterhouse School, serving between 1946 as 1948 as 2nd Lieutenant in the Royal Signals, before reading Natural Sciences at the University of Cambridge.
 He went on to research, gaining a PhD under the supervision of T.P Hoar, investigating new methods for determining the surface tension of molten metals, including the first measurement of the surface tension of molten Indium, in 1956.
 In 1981 he was awarded an ScD degree, by the University of Cambridge, and elected Fellow of the Royal Academy of Engineering in 1984.